javascript-obfuscator/javascript-obfuscator/README.md

 ### `vmBytecodeEncoding`
 Type: `boolean` Default: `false`

-Encodes each bytecode instruction.
-Instructions are decoded one at a time during execution.
+Encodes each bytecode instruction (decoded one at a time during execution) and masks the string constants stored in the bytecode pool, so plaintext strings do not sit in the compiled bytecode.

 ### `vmBytecodeArrayEncoding`
 Type: `boolean` Default: `false`